This post may contain affiliate links, Please see my disclosure policy to learn more.

-Buttermilk is creamy and tangy making it great for baking, but not something I tend to have on hand.
-Buttermilk is not as common in most kitchens as it once used to be.
+Buttermilk is creamy and tangy, making it great for baking, but not something I tend to have on hand.
+Buttermilk is not as common in most kitchens as it once was.
 When a recipe calls for buttermilk, I usually end up making a buttermilk substitute instead of running to the store.
-A buttermilk substitute can be made in just a few minutes, it’s so easy and only requires 1 or 2 ingredients.
+A buttermilk substitute can be made in just a few minutes; it’s so easy and only requires 1 or 2 ingredients.

 Buttermilk Substitute with Vinegar